MicrosoftDocs/OfficeDocs-O365SecComp-pr.ko-KR/SecurityCompliance/use-content-search-for-targeted-collections.md

   #########################################################################################################
   # This PowerShell script will prompt you for:                             #
   #    * Admin credentials for a user who can run the Get-MailboxFolderStatistics cmdlet in Exchange    #
-  #      Online and who is an eDiscovery Manager in the Security &amp; Compliance Center.           #
+  #      Online and who is an eDiscovery Manager in the Security & Compliance Center.           #
   # The script will then:                                           #
   #    * If an email address is supplied: list the folders for the target mailbox.          #
   #    * If a SharePoint or OneDrive for Business site is supplied: list the documentlinks (folder paths) #